ArcanaFramework/frametree/docs/source/contributing.rst

-The :class:`.LocalStore` partial implementation is for data stores that are mappings from specific data structures stored in directory trees on the local file-system (even if they are mounted from network drives), such as the basic :class:`.DirTree` or the BIDS_, :class:`.bids.Bids`, stores.
+The :class:`.LocalStore` partial implementation is for data stores that are mappings from specific data structures stored in directory trees on the local file-system (even if they are mounted from network drives), such as the basic :class:`.FileSystem` or the BIDS_, :class:`.bids.Bids`, stores.
 The following abstract methdos are required to create a local store.